CQCL/pytket-docs/CONTRIBUTING.md

 ## pre-commit

 We use [pre-commit](https://pre-commit.com/#automatically-enabling-pre-commit-on-repositories) to catch formatting and other issues before committing to the repo.
-If you have installed the required packages with `pip install -r requirements.txt`, then you should already have `pre-commit` available.
+If you have installed the required packages with `pip install -r example_requirements.txt`, then you should already have `pre-commit` available.

 To install the hooks, simply run `pre-commit install`.
 After that, the checks will be run automatically whenever you do a `git commit`.